 From here, you can climb another set of stairs that lead higher up one of the towers.
 While it is possible to explore either of the two towers, one allows higher access than the other.
-Either way, you will find a main floor above that straddles the two.
-At this point,, you can walk outside onto a balcony and see Quito spread out before you.
+Either way, you will find a floor above that straddles the two.
+At this point, you are also able to walk outside onto a balcony and see Quito spread out before you.

 Better yet, turn and look up at the marvelous blue sky and the two towers hovering directly above you with clouds mirrored in the window directly above!